badslug/permissions-mixin/README.md

 # badslug:permissions-mixin

-> This is a fork of [didericis:permissions-mixin](https://github.com/Didericis/permissions-mixin) that has been updated for alanning:roles version 3
+> This is a fork of [didericis:permissions-mixin](https://github.com/Didericis/permissions-mixin) that has been updated for alanning:roles version 3.
+If you are migrating from didericis:permissions-mixin be aware that the `group` option has been changed to `scope` to match the current Roles terminology (see docs below).

 This is a mixin for meteor's [mdg:validated-method](https://github.com/meteor/validated-method).
 It uses the [alanning:roles](https://github.com/alanning/meteor-roles) package and allows you to define what users with what roles are allowed or denied use of your method, and under what conditions.